August seasonal update

 It has a long shelf life and makes an excellent substitute for vegetables in side dishes.
 It matches very well with light, easily digestible fish and white meat dishes.

-Try Chad Byrne's Giant Cromane Mussels, smokey onion, ancho chilli, mussel stock sauce recipe here
+Try Chad Byrne's Giant Cromane Mussels, smokey onion, ancho chilli, mussel stock sauce recipe.
+Ancho chillies are poblano peppers that have been roasted and dried.
+They have a sweet and smoky flavour which adds richness to cooking.

 What is grey mullet and what should you cook with it?

-No relation to red mullet, grey mullet have a similar appearance to sea bass but with larger scales.
+There is no relation to red mullet; grey mullet resembles seabass but with larger scales.
 Ideal for cooking with strong flavours, grey mullet makes a good substitute for seabass.

 Whole grey mullet need the guts, scales and gills removed, as well as pin-boning, but the skin can be left intact. ts roe is a delicacy smoked and is traditionally used in taramasalata - or in recipes such as Dino Joannides' spaghetti with Grey Mullet bottarga.